expo/expo/docs/pages/versions/v44.0.0/index.md

 import { Gyroscope } from 'expo-sensors';
 ```

-This allows you to write [`Contacts.getContactsAsync()`](sdk/contacts#contactsgetcontactsasynccontactquery) and read the contacts from the device, read the gyroscope sensor to detect device movement, or render a Camera view and take photos.
+This allows you to write [`Contacts.getContactsAsync()`](sdk/contacts#contactsgetcontactsasynccontactquery) and read the contacts from the device, read the gyroscope sensor to detect device movement, or start the phone's camera and take photos.

 ## These packages work in bare React Native apps too